scrapinghub/spidermon/docs/source/actions.rst

 .. image:: /_static/slack_notification.png
    :scale: 50 %
    :alt: Slack Notification

-`Follow these steps`_ for creating a bot in your workplace.

 The following settings are the minimum needed to make this action works: